lolitemaultes/Altema/README.md

 ![altema](https://github.com/user-attachments/assets/1807d0b4-74de-4be5-a970-45f607ed1b71)

-# Altema - Take Back Your Family History
+# Altema - Reclaim Your Family History

 A userscript that downloads all media from your Ancestry family tree and optional GED export.